If you think someone you know is experiencing relationship abuse, there are lots of ways in which you can help them.

 Think

 Are they in immediate danger?
 If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
-If you are on campus, you should tell Security (01483 68 3333) that the emergency services are on their way and give details of the individual’s location.
+If you are on campus, you should tell Campus Safety (01483 68 3333) that the emergency services are on their way and give details of the individual’s location.

 What is relationship abuse?
 Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.